moaaznoaman/k8s/README.md

 ## Note
-within every folder a README.md file which explains steps-by-step the requirements
+Within every folder a README.md file which explains steps-by-step the requirements